jeelabKIST/Cho2024_MouseEscapeData/README.md

 # Cho2024_MouseEscapeData

-💡 Please email Jee Hyun Choi at jeechoi@kist.re.kr or SungJun Cho at sungjun.cho@psych.ox.ac.uk with any questions or concerns.
+💡 Please email Jee Hyun Choi at jeechoi@kist.re.kr or SungJun Cho at sungjun.cho@ndcn.ox.ac.uk with any questions or concerns.
+Alternatively, you can simply raise a GitHub issue.

 ---